-In the development of this proposal, the CFOs from the majority of health care agencies in Laredo were invited to a preliminary meeting to discuss collaboration on the Si Texas grant RFA.
-As a result of the meeting and subsequent one-on-one meetings with agencies, nine partners were ong 3 identified and committed to participate in the project, (AHEC, Border Region Behavioral Health Care, City of Laredo Health Department, Doctors Hospital of Laredo, Gateway Community Health Center, Holding Institute Community Center, Office of Border Affairs, SCAN and TAMIU).
+In the development of this proposal, the CFOs from the majority of health care agencies in identified and committed to participate in the project, (AHEC, Border Region Behavioral Health Care, City of Laredo Health Department, Doctors Hospital of Laredo, Gateway Community Health Center, Holding Institute Community Center, Office of Border Affairs, SCAN and TAMIU).
 All of the partnering institutions have committed to providing cash match to the project as identified in the budget.
 Additional beneficiaries will also include United Independent School District, Laredo Independent School District and County of Webb Indigent Services.
 To date, Laredo Medical Center (LMC) has requested to join the project in future years.
 LMC has requested a psychiatric social worker to coordinate psychiatric and primary care within their hospital.
 Beneficiaries are agencies with clients participating in health care education and/or early screenings such as in the two local school districts.